CTSI-BMI at the University of Minnesota

 Biomedical Health Informatics (BMHI) is an overarching infrastructure supporting the breadth of biomedical informatics (BMI) initiatives and that will coordinate availability of these services, synchronize knowledge across groups, and provide education to grow BMI capabilities (2010, CTSA).

-This Office is responsible for supporting the breadth of biomedical informatics initiatives across the University of Minnesota, both within and beyond the colleges of the Academic Health Center (Dentistry, Medicine, Nursing, Pharmacy, School of Public Health, and Veterinary Medicine).
-In addition, BMHI has a close and collaborative relationship with The University of Minnesota Interdisciplinary Informatics (UMII).
+The CTSI-MBI is responsible for supporting the breadth of biomedical informatics initiatives across the University of Minnesota, both within and beyond the colleges of the Academic Health Center (Dentistry, Medicine, Nursing, Pharmacy, School of Public Health, and Veterinary Medicine).
+In addition, BMI has a close and collaborative relationship with The University of Minnesota Interdisciplinary Informatics (UMII).
 BMHI directs the activities of three major entities:

-- Institute for Health Informatics (IHI), the academic home of the University's biomedical health informatics, offering a comprehensive research and graduate program, including one master's degree (Master of Health Informatics) and one PhD degree program (Doctor of Philosophy in Health Informatics).
-The University of Minnesota has offered informatics graduate degrees for forty years, one of the longest-running universities to offer study, degrees, and research in this science.
+- Institute for Health Informatics (IHI), the academic home of the University's biomedical health informatics, offering a comprehensive research and graduate program, including two master's degrees (Master of Health Informatics and MS in Health Informatics) and one PhD degree program (Doctor of Philosophy in Health Informatics).
+The University of Minnesota has offered informatics graduate degrees for fifty years, one of the longest-running universities to offer study, degrees, and research in this science.

-- Academic Health Center's Information Exchange (AHC IE), a broad interdisciplinary effort that provides the structure and governance needed to support the CTSA-BMI vision.
+- Academic Health Center's Information Exchange (AHC IE), a broad interdisciplinary effort that provides the structure and governance needed to support the CTSA-BMI vision and provide valuable health data for researchers.